rafamayo/GdIT/README.md

 ## This Project
 This project implements a simple two-pass assembler written in python for the above given Instruction Set.

+- **Purpose**: Converts assembly code into machine code, also handling comments within the assembly code.
+- **Input**: A string containing the assembly code, which may include comments marked by semicolons (`;`).

-### First Pass: Label Resolution
+#### First Pass: Label and Address Resolution with Comment Handling
-- **Purpose**: The first pass is primarily for handling labels.
-Labels are symbolic names for memory addresses and are used in branching and data storage.
-- **Process**:
-  1. **Splitting the Code**: The assembly code is split into individual lines.
+- **Splitting the Code**: The assembly code is split into individual lines.
-  2. **Label Collection**: As the assembler goes through each line, it checks for labels (lines ending with `:`).
-When a label is found, it's stored in a dictionary (`labels`) with its corresponding memory address.
+- **Comment Removal and Label Collection**:
+  - Each line is processed to remove comments.
+This is done by splitting the line at the first semicolon (`;`) and keeping only the part before it.
+  - If a line is empty or becomes empty after removing comments, it's skipped.
+  - If a line ends with `:`, it's identified as a label.
+The label's name and its corresponding address are stored in the `labels` dictionary.
+- **Address Calculation**:
-  3. **Address Calculation**: The memory address for each label is calculated based on the size of the instructions and data encountered so far.
-This is crucial for correctly resolving the addresses in the second pass.
+  - The address counter (`address`) is incremented based on the size of the instructions and data, excluding comments.

-### Second Pass: Code Generation
+#### Second Pass: Machine Code Generation with Comment Preservation
-- **Purpose**: The second pass generates the actual machine code by translating each assembly instruction into its binary or hexadecimal equivalent.
-- **Process**:
-  1. **Iterating Over Lines**: The assembler again iterates over each line of the assembly code.
+- **Iterating Over Lines with Comment Handling**: The assembler again goes through each line, removing comments and skipping empty lines.
-  2. **Skipping Labels**: Labels are skipped in this pass as their addresses have already been resolved.
+- **Skipping Labels**: Labels are skipped as their addresses are already resolved.
-  3. **Instruction Translation**:
+- **Instruction Handling**:
-     - Each line is split into parts (operation and operand).
+  - Each line is split into parts (operation and operand), excluding the comment part.
+  - The assembler checks if the line is an instruction or data.
+  - For instructions, the corresponding opcode is appended to the machine code.
+If the original line had a comment, it's preserved alongside the machine code.
-     - The assembler translates each operation into its corresponding opcode.
+  - The address is incremented after appending the opcode.
+- **Operand Handling**:
-     - For operations that require an operand, the assembler checks if the operand is a label or a numeric value.
-If it's a label, its address (resolved in the first pass) is used; otherwise, the numeric value is used.
+  - If the instruction requires an operand, the assembler checks if it's a label or an integer.
+  - If it's a label, its resolved address is used; otherwise, the integer value is used.
-  4. **Machine Code Generation**: For each instruction, the corresponding machine code (opcode and operand) is generated and stored.
-  5. **Data Handling**: If a line contains data (not an instruction), the assembler treats it accordingly, storing the data value at the correct memory address.

-### Output
-- The final output is a sequence of machine code instructions, each associated with a memory address.
-This output can be loaded into memory for execution by a machine (or emulator) that understands the defined instruction set.

-### Key Points
-- **Two-Pass Nature**: This approach ensures that all labels are correctly resolved before the actual machine code generation, allowing for forward and backward jumps and data references.
-- **Flexibility**: The assembler can handle various instructions and is adaptable to different assembly language syntaxes, as long as the instruction set is predefined.
+  - The operand is formatted and appended to the machine code, and the address is incremented.
-- **Error Handling**: While not explicitly detailed in our discussion, a robust assembler would also include error handling to manage undefined labels, syntax errors, and other anomalies in the assembly code.
--
+- **Data Handling**:
+  - For data storage lines, the data value is formatted and appended to the machine code.
+  - The address is incremented after appending the data.

+#### Output
+- The function returns the generated machine code as a string.
+Each line of the output represents a byte of machine code with its corresponding address.
+Comments from the assembly code are preserved in the output where applicable.

+#### Key Features
+- **Comment Handling**: The assembler strips comments from the code during processing, ensuring they don't interfere with the assembly process.
+Comments are preserved in the output for readability and reference.
+- **Two-Pass Approach**: Ensures accurate address resolution for labels before generating machine code.
+- **Flexibility and Robustness**: Handles various instructions, data storage formats, and comments, making it versatile and user-friendly.